Dirofu/Actual-Code/README.md

 # Actual-Code

-Code from the latest game for the Yandex.Games Web platform.
+Code from the current game under development for the Yandex.Games web platform.